Editorial Team

 Ye TIAN completed his PhD in Translation Studies at Queen's University Belfast in 2023.
 He has worked as a lecturer in Translation Studies at the Centre for Translation and Intercultural Studies, University of Manchester and as a postdoctoral research associate at the Department of English, University of Liverpool.
 He is now a visiting scholar at Durham University.
 He is interested in semiotics, hermeneutics, heritage and museums, and how they relate to translation.
 In particular, his research investigates the new theoretical and practical insights translation can provide in understanding the promotion of soft power, especially in terms of nation branding.
 He is also intrigued by the theory of semiotic translation, and thus inclined to rethink culture theories within the scope of intersemiotic translation. (https://orcid.org/0000-0002-4591-272X)

-Lin ZHANG received his PhD in Translation Studies from the University of Manchester in January 2024.
+Lin ZHANG (Robin) received his PhD in Translation Studies from the University of Manchester in January 2024.
 His PhD thesis is entitled “Ku Hung-Ming’s Translation of Confucian Classics: Renarrating Confucianism and Critiquing Western Modernity”, which constitutes a paradigm shift in Ku Hung-Ming studies and provides a model of applying narrative theory in literary-philosophical translations.
 His interests in translation studies include translation theory, translation history, literary translation, and narrative theory.
 He also has broad interests in classical Confucianism, modern Chinese intellectual history, comparative literature and world literature.
 His articles on Ku Hung-Ming’s translations will be published soon.